LESSON PLAN in Periodic Table. Last updated May 15, 2019.

 - Dmitri Mendeleev: You may also want to show your students this Founders of Chemistry video, which tells the story of Dmitri Mendeleev, who organized the periodic table, even leaving gaps to be filled in with elements that weren't yet discovered.

-- Ptable.com Investigations: Your students can learn the basics about the Periodic Table by completing one or more of the online explorations with this lesson.
+- Ptable.com Investigations: Your students can learn the basics about the Periodic Table by completing the Periodic Table Scavenger Hunt and the The Organization of the Periodic Table activities.
 Students will use the online periodic table, ptable.com, to investigate a number of chemistry concepts and explore information about the elements, including historical data, physical properties, periodic trends and more.

 - Make a Periodic Table Activity: Use this activity to get a quick assessment of your students’ understanding of the organization of the Periodic Table.
 Students use imaginary elements to create a periodic table based on the known properties of those elements.
 The answer key is available.